LoulouNoLegend/LDI-DLL-Injector/README.md

 **LD-Injector** is a straightforward Windows application that allows you to inject a DLL (Dynamic Link Library) into a running process.
 Whether you’re a developer testing your code or someone looking to modify an application, this tool provides an easy way to accomplish that task.

-## What It Does

-1. **Select an Executable**: Pick the .exe file of the target application where you want to inject your DLL.
-2. **Choose a DLL**: Select the .dll file you wish to inject into the target application.
-3. **DLL injected**: Enjoy!

 ## How to Use (2 methods)

 ### Compiling it yourself